Crohn's disease is a condition that causes inflammation of the wall of the gut (gastrointestinal tract). Any part of the gut can be affected.

 A course of steroids (corticosteroids)

-Steroid medicines work by reducing inflammation.
+Steroid medicines work by reducing inflammation and are usually used first-line for those who are newly diagnosed or who have no more than one flare-up per year.
 The two commonly used steroids for Crohn's disease are budesonide and prednisolone.
 In about 7 in 10 cases, symptoms are much improved within four weeks of starting steroids.
 The dose is reduced gradually and then stopped once symptoms ease.
 A course of steroids for a few weeks is normally safe.
 Steroids are not usually continued once a flare-up has settled.
 The aim is to treat any flare-ups but keep the total amount of steroid treatment over the years as low as possible.

 Although steroid tablets are commonly used, a steroid enema or suppository is also an option for a mild flare-up confined to the lower large intestine.
 Steroid injections directly into a vein may be required for a severe flare-up.